eWaterCycle/getting-started/book/some_content/different_models.md

 # Different Models

-Here we will show you the different models that are available in eWaterCycle and what their needs and benefits are.
+Here we will show you the different models that are available in eWaterCycle and what their benefits, outputs and needs are.
+The outputs will be in daily form, unless mentioned otherwise.
 **NOTE** the following notebooks are from their respective GitHub pages and are not meant for this getting started guide specifically.

 ## HBV